 Grab Your Walking Shoes

 One of the easiest ways to begin losing weight after baby is by walking.
-This is a low impact exercise that burns calories and helps rev up your metabolism.
-Walking, like most exercise, can help lift your mood and increase your energy, much needed with all those sleepless nights.
-It is easy to get baby involved in your walking routine too; all you need is a stroller.
-If you don't enjoy walking solo, grab a friend, your husband, or join a stroller walking club in your area.
+This is a low-impact exercise that burns calories and helps rev up your metabolism.
+Walking, like most exercise, can help lift your mood and increase your energy — much needed with all those sleepless nights.
+It's easy to get your baby involved in your walking routine too; all you need is a stroller.
+If you don't enjoy walking solo, grab a friend, your husband or join a stroller walking club in your area.

-Do not do sit-ups, curl ups, or crunches until after your doctor has given you approval.
-These can separate your abdominal muscles.
-Instead, begin with pelvic tilting exercises.
-Simply contract your abdominal muscles and use them to tilt your hips forward.
-These can be done sitting, standing, or laying down.
-Do these daily, or as often as you are physically able, to begin restoring your abdominal muscles and promote healing.
+Do these daily or as often as you are physically able to begin restoring your abdominal muscles and promote healing.
 Continue to restore your abdominal and pelvic floor muscles by utilizing Pilates or yoga exercises.
 These are low impact and focus on tightening the core.
 Always ensure you have proper form to prevent injury and maximize your workout.

-The plank is excellent at engaging your abdominal muscles.
+The plank is excellent at engaging your abdominal muscles to help tone your stomach after C-section.
 Begin with a modified plank.
 Hold a pushup position with knees on the floor for as along as you can, making sure your abs are contracted the entire time and your back is straight.
 Once that is mastered and comfortable, try a standard plank.
 Hold a pushup position with your abs contracted and knees off the floor.
-Do this several times a week, or as often as you are physically able.
+Do this several times a week or as often as you are physically able.

 The modified cobra also helps with the pelvic floor.
 Begin on your stomach with your palms on the floor next to your shoulders and elbows tucked into your ribs.
 Lift up your head and neck, not so much that it strains your back, and suck in your abs as if you were trying to lift your pelvis off the floor.
 Repeat four to eight times several times a week.